Send money to Rwanda, one of the ten fastest growing economies in the world.

 Tips for picking up cash in Rwanda

-When picking up cash in a foreign country, always have government-issued photo ID.
+When picking up cash in a foreign country, always have a valid Government issued photo ID.
 Have the tracking or reference number handy as well as the receipt for the original transaction.
+It also helps if you have the details of the transaction, including the amount sent and the type of currency you are picking up.

-Travel in groups and avoid travelling at night.
-Like its neighbouring country Burundi, Rwanda is prone to severe civil unrest.
+The Government of Canada recommend that Canadians exercise a high degree of caution when travelling to Rwanda.
+With that said, you should travel in groups and avoid travelling at night.
+Much like its neighbouring country Burundi, Rwanda is prone to severe civil unrest.
 Crime and violence are currently at high rates, and public demonstrations should be avoided at all costs.
+When picking up cash, try to take someone with you, avoid public transportation and store your money in a safe place as soon as possible.

-If you want to send money to Rwanda using Moneygram, Western Union or Xpress Money with one of their agent locations as a pickup option, make sure you have the following:
+If you want to send money to Rwanda using Moneygram, Western Union or Xpress Money with one of their agent locations as a pickup option, make sure you have the following information on hand:

-- The amount and currency you would like to send
+- The amount and type of currency you would like to send.

-When you are sending money to a supported bank account in Rwanda, make sure you have the following:
+When sending money to a supported bank account in Rwanda, make sure you have the following information:

-- Details of the bank and bank account number, including SWIFT BIC details
+- Details of the bank and bank account number, including the SWIFT/BIC number, the bank name and address and the bank account number.

-Make sure to send a tracking or reference number and a copy of the receipt to the recipient.
-This information, along with government-issued photo ID will be required to pick up the transferred funds.
+Make sure to send a tracking or reference number and a copy of the receipt to your recipient.
+This information, along with a valid photo ID will be required to pick up the transferred funds.